Eurovision Young Musicians: Winners

-As of 2022, there have been twenty editions of the Eurovision Young Musicians competition, a biennial musicians contest organised by member countries of the European Broadcasting Union, with each contest having one winner.
+As of 2024, there have been twenty-one editions of the Eurovision Young Musicians competition, with each contest having one winner.
 Austria is the only country to have ever scored a home victory, with violinist Lidia Baich winning the 1998 contest in Vienna.
 Austria is also one of only two countries to have hosted after winning the previous contest (as was the case in 1988 and 2006), alongside Poland, who hosted the 1994 contest after winning the 1992 edition.
 It is the only Eurovision event to date to have multiple instances of the same country winning that also won that year's Eurovision Song Contest (Germany won both events in 1982 and Austria won both in 2014), and the only instance of one country hosting multiple major Eurovision events in the same year (the United Kingdom, who hosted both the 1982 Song Contest and Young Musicians, thereby also making it the sole occasion where the same country not only won multiple Eurovision events in the same year, but did both in the same host country).